How to Program Python to check type of variable? | float or int or string or class

 For example:

 Here you can also pass the Python tuple as the second argument.
-Below code checks, if the variable ‘n’ belongs to any of the str, int or float data type.
+The below code checks, if the variable ‘n’ belongs to any of the str, int, or float data type.

-Here is a simple program that takes input from the user and saves in variable var.
+Here is a simple program that takes input from the user and saves it in a variable.
 Based on the data entered by the user, the data type of the var changes.

 var = input("Enter the value: ")